 In this 36-minute Return of Results session, David Ryman of Levo Therapeutics provides insights into the Phase 3 clinical trial of carbetocin, including next steps for making the drug available to treat hyperphagia and anxiety behaviors in PWS.
-This session includes a brief question-and-answer session with the attendees at the 2020 Virtual PWS Family Conference.
+This session includes a brief question-and-answer session with the attendees at the 2020 FPWR Virtual Conference.

 Click below to watch the video.
 If you're short on time, scroll down for timestamps to find the portions you're most interested in.